January 28, 2014

 From targeted regulation of abortion providers to restrictions on medication abortions to ultrasound requirements, recent years have witnessed the passage of an unprecedented number of state laws that seek to restrict reproductive choice.
-On Tuesday, January 28, the American Constitution Society for Law and Policy hosted a panel discussion addressing the proliferation of state laws restricting reproductive rights and the legal and policy responses in courts and legislatures.
+ACS hosted a panel discussion addressing the proliferation of state laws restricting reproductive rights and the legal and policy responses in courts and legislatures.
 Following the panel discussion, U.S. Senator Richard Blumenthal delivered featured remarks on the Women's Health Protection Act.

 - Roger Evans, Senior Director of Public Policy Litigation and Law, Planned Parenthood Federation of America